 Rethinking Social Transformation is a five-unit seminar that explores the tension between transformative social change and practical political action.
 It engages with questions of dialectical thinking, state theory, agency, and political strategy.
 Participants will read and discuss texts by Murray Bookchin, Karl Polanyi, Karl Marx, David Harvey, Nicos Poulantzas, and others, with short contextualizing lectures by the instructor Dr. Robert Ogman.

-Understanding Antisemitism: Historical Roots & Contemporary Relevance is five-session seminar will explore social theories of antisemitism alongside historical examples up to the present moment.
+Understanding Antisemitism: Historical Roots & Contemporary Relevance is a five-session seminar that explores antisemitism in history and social theory.
 Recent events – from the deadly Pittsburgh synagogue shooting, the alt-right’s chant of “Jews will not replace us,” up to recent controversies within the Women’s March and UK Labour Party – have demonstrated a critical need to understand antisemitism as an ongoing threat that requires analysis and action from an emancipatory perspective.
 Co-taught by Robert Ogman (PhD Sociology, De Montfort University) and Peter Staudenmaier (Professor of History at Marquette University), each week participants will discuss assigned texts after a short input by the instructors.
-Next seminar will run Thursdays at 12/3 pm PT/ET from September 12 to October 10.
+The next seminar will run Thursdays at 12/3 pm PT/ET from September 12 to October 10.